 When Your Child Has Leukemia

 Since your child has been diagnosed with leukemia, you're likely feeling shocked and scared.
 But, support and treatment are available.
-Your child’s healthcare team will help you as you make important decisions regarding your child’s health.
+Your child’s healthcare team will help you as you make important decisions about your child’s health.

 What is leukemia?

-Leukemia is cancer of the bone marrow (the spongy inside of bones) and blood.
+Leukemia is cancer of the bone marrow (the spongy liquid inside of bones) and blood.
 The blood is made up of 3 main types of cells:

-White blood cells fight infection.
+White blood cells that fight infection.

 Who gets leukemia?